Researchers say the amount of triclosan in household products is producing a significant increase in resistant bacteria.

 But that scenario cuts to the heart of the debate around the use of antibacterial compounds in consumer products — compounds that could be creating dangerous antibiotic-resistant germs that soon could make once trivial maladies untreatable.

-For instance, triclosan, an antimicrobial chemical found in toothpastes and mouthwash, may reduce the effectiveness of some antibiotic drugs by 100-fold, a new study from researchers at Washington University in St. Louis suggests.
+For instance, research in recent years indicates that triclosan, an antimicrobial chemical found in toothpastes and mouthwash, may reduce the effectiveness of some antibiotic drugs as well as trigger gut inflammation.

-The new study involving mice found that triclosan in the bloodstream made bactericidal antibiotics significantly less effective.
+In addition, a 2019 study, also involving mice, found that triclosan in the bloodstream made bactericidal antibiotics significantly less effective.

 These particular antibiotics kill bacterial cells rather than simply inhibiting their growth.